equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

-# Native RSpec JSON API testing
+# Pure RSpec JSON API testing

 In this article we will have a look how to test JSON API in Ruby on Rails or in plain Ruby application with nothing